Get CactusVPN for $3.5/mo!

 It seems that SoftEther’s high speeds were also achieved because the developers focused on reducing the number of memory copies for every cycle of processing VPN packets (since a high number can decrease speeds).

 Also, SoftEther uses a streaming tunneling mechanism to avoid dealing with the “MTU (Maximum Transmission Unit) Problem,” which you can read more about on the page we linked above.

 A SoftEther VPN is a service offered by third-party VPN providers.
 It’s basically a VPN service that uses the SoftEther protocol.
 With some providers, you need to install additional software from SoftEther, while other providers integrate the protocol into their clients, meaning you don’t need to do anything else.

 There aren’t many VPN providers who offer access to the SoftEther VPN protocol at the moment.
-In case you’re interested in such a provider, though, we should mention that SoftEther is available on our VPN servers – alongside many other protocols too.

 Want to know how SoftEther compares to the other VPN protocols that are available to online users?
 Here’s an overview of everything you need to know:

 SoftEther is often compared to OpenVPN when it comes to security – and for good reason.
 The protocol is able to offer users the same level of encryption and data protection OpenVPN can provide (256-bit security, AES cipher, OpenSSL, SSL 3.0).
 What’s more, OpenVPN is open-source just like SoftEther, making both of them very trustworthy.
 The only way OpenVPN is better in that regard is the fact that it’s older than SoftEther, so it has “more experience under its belt,” so to say.